 Unified Family Court

-The Domestic Violence Department is located in room 3.22 on the 3rd floor of the Main Courthouse in West Palm Beach, as well as in the branch courthouses in Delray Beach, Palm Beach Gardens and Belle Glade.
+The Domestic Violence Department is located in room 3.22 on the 3rd floor of the Main Courthouse in West Palm Beach, as well as in the branch courthouses in Delray Beach, Palm Beach Gardens and Belle Glade (The Delray Beach and Palm Beach Gardens locations are closed Fridays).
 The department assists petitioners with the following:

 - Filing for Injunctions for Protection Against Domestic Violence, Protection Against Repeat Violence, Protection Against Dating Violence, Protection Against Sexual Violence, or Protection Against Stalking.

 - Providing simplified forms and instructions for completion and filing.